centreon/centreon-collect/centreon-clib/doc/installation/index.rst

 #.
 Install Centreon repository

-   You need to install Centreon Entreprise Server (CES) repos file as explained :ref:`user_installation_packages_prerequisites` to use some specific package version.
+   You need to install Centreon Entreprise Server (CES) repository as explained :ref:`user_installation_packages_prerequisites` to use some specific package version.